EirikHaughom/OSDUBootcamp/Labs/Module 3 - Ingesting and reading data through Core APIs/readme.md

-# Module 2 - Working with Core APIs
+# Module 3 - Ingesting and reading data through Core APIs

 In this module you will learn how to use the OSDU API to read and write data to the OSDU platform using:
 - **File/Storage Service**: Manual ingestion